Chicago Medical Misdiagnosis Lawyers

 - Emotional Distress for Both Patients and Family Members: Receiving a cancer diagnosis is traumatic in and of itself.
 But knowing that you didn’t receive timely treatment and could potentially get worse or die due to a missed diagnosis can be extremely distressing.
 This is true not only for you but for your family as well.

 Why Choose Walner Law®?

 The medical malpractice lawyers at Walner Law® have extensive experience in handling medical malpractice cases of all types, including late diagnosis of cancer.
-When we handle your case, we offer a personal touch.
-Unlike your doctor, we keep you constantly informed of the progress of your case.
+When we handle your misdiagnosis case, we offer a personal touch.
+Unlike your doctor, we keep you constantly informed of the progress of your case and work diligently to do a great job.
 We are never out of touch, always checking our messages and responding to your concerns.